zhullyb/monyhar/monyhar/testing/libfuzzer/efficient_fuzzing.md

 The fuzzer stores all the interesting inputs it finds in the directory.

-#### Creating a Chromium repository seed corpus
+#### Creating a Monyhar repository seed corpus

-When running fuzz targets at scale, ClusterFuzz looks for a seed corpus defined in the Chromium source repository.
+When running fuzz targets at scale, ClusterFuzz looks for a seed corpus defined in the Monyhar source repository.
 You can define one in your `BUILD.gn` file by adding a `seed_corpus` attribute to your `fuzzer_test` target definition:

 ```